-The compensation payable to the named executive officers in Fiscal 2022 consisted of base salary and a short-term cash incentive.
-For more information see above under "Compensation in Fiscal 2022".
+The compensation payable to the named executive officers in Fiscal 2023 consisted of base salary, a short-term cash incentive and long-term incentive.
+For more information see above under "Compensation in Fiscal 2023".

 Outstanding Share Based Awards and Option Based Awards - Named Executive Officers